contiamo/react-connect-context/README.md

 ## Why?

-With some of our internal applications at Contiamo, the render prop style API of React 16's limitations... limit us: particularly the inability to use a consumed context value in component lifecycle hooks.
+With some of our internal applications at Contiamo, the render-prop–style API of React 16's Context API proves to be a bit limiting: [particularly the inability to use a consumed context value in component lifecycle hooks](https://github.com/reactjs/rfcs/blob/master/text/0002-new-version-of-context.md#class-based-api).
 One solution to this is to pass the context through props.

-Instead of repeatedly writing "context containers" that pass context objects to container components through props that _further_ pass state to presentational components through props, this function allows us to give any component easy access to a created context.
+Instead of repeatedly writing "context containers" that pass context objects to container components through props that _further_ pass state to presentational components through props, this function allows us to give any component easy access to a created context through props, allowing for more idiomatic, predictable code.

 ## Gotchas

-The Context value _has_ to be an object since it maps to props by key/value pairs. _Be careful_ if your context is just a string, as in React's RFC example.
+The Context value _has_ to be an object since it maps to props by key/value pairs. _Be careful_ if your context is just a string, as in the [basic example from React's RFC](https://github.com/reactjs/rfcs/blob/master/text/0002-new-version-of-context.md#basic-example).